HNLMS Koningin Wilhelmina der Nederlanden: Design

+The ship's main armament consisted of a single 28 cm A No. 2 gun (11 in L/30).
+Secondary armament was a single 21 cm A No. 2 gun (8.2 in L/35) and two single 17 cm A No. 2 guns (6.7 in L/35).

 Service history

 The ship was built at the Rijkswerf in Amsterdam and named after Queen Wilhelmina of the Netherlands, who attended the launch ceremony and christened the ship on 22 October 1892.
 After the liquidation of the original builder, the Koninklijke Fabriek van Stoom- en andere Werktuigen in Amsterdam, construction of the ship was taken over by the Rijkswerf.

 She entered service on 17 April 1894.
 From 14 July to 2 August she carried out see trials in the North Sea and Atlantic Ocean.
-During these trials she ran aground on the island of Harssens on 19 July while leaving the harbor of Den Helder, due to a broken steam engine.
+During these trials she ran aground near Fort Harssens on 19 July while leaving the harbor of Den Helder, due to a broken steam engine.

 Before the ship left for the Dutch East Indies, Queen Wilhelmina and her mother visited the ship on 12 September 1894.

 On 10 December 1896 she left for a journey from Batavia to China, Korea, Japan and the Philippines to show the flag.

 In 1900 the ship together with the coastal defence ship Piet Hein and the protected cruiser Holland was sent to Shanghai to safeguard European citizens and Dutch interests in the region during the Boxer Rebellion.
 A landing party from the cruiser Holland assisted in the defense of the Shanghai French Concession where many Dutch citizens where present.
 Koningin Wilhelmina der Nederlanden and Holland returned to the Dutch East Indies on 9 October.
 On this journey they visited Amoy and Swatow.
 They arrived in Tanjung Priok on 6 November.